slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Nothing is gained by worrying about "not knowing".

 Write about it: Thinking about it makes it worse.
-Writing about it makes it bertte.
+Writing about it makes it better.
 -->